Wheat and potatoes in Nunavut? Climate change could bring agriculture to the North

 But the authors of the study warn that developing this land in the "southern" style of agriculture could be disastrous for the area.

 "Our worry is that that will have huge environmental — and potentially social — impacts," co-author Evan Fraser told Quirks & Quarks host Bob McDonald.
 "So this is a cautionary tale, really."

-In the study published this week in PLOS ONE, the international team of researchers looked at climate and weather models, and found that 4.2 million square kilometres of Canada's north could become prime farmland over the next 60 years.
+In the study published in February 2020 in PLOS ONE, the international team of researchers looked at climate and weather models, and found that 4.2 million square kilometres of Canada's north could become prime farmland over the next 60 years.